mangodairy/devsite/_Kubernetes/KuberenetesForManagers.md

   <figcaption>Shipyard. </figcaption>
 </figure>

-In the shipyard, we have cargo ship, controllership,  and container labelling to identify the containers.
+In the shipyard, we have cargo ship, controllership,  and container registory etc.
 {: style="text-align: justify;"}

 <figure>